rajveersinghcse/CO2-Emission-Prediction/README.md

 ![Banner](https://github.com/rajveersinghcse/rajveersinghcse/blob/master/img/CO2_emissions.jpg)

 <h3>Hey Folks,👨🏻‍💻</h3>
-<p>I have created a <b>Stock Market Price Prediction</b> project that can predict the stock price of any company for the next 30 days.
-Here I used the last 7 years' data of Reliance Industries Limited.
-I did this project during my internship</p>
+<p>I have created a project for <b>CO2 Emission Prediction</b>b> by vehicles that can predict the CO2 emission of a vehicle.
+Here I used the CO2 emission data of the car.
+I used that data to estimate how much CO2 a car is going to emit.
+I did this project during my internship.</p>

 # What we have to do in this Project:
 <h3><b>Business Objective of the project</b></h3>